MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 1. In the Azure portal, search for and select `Load balancers`, then click + Create and select **Standard load balancer** from the dropdown menu. on the **Load balancers** blade, click **+ Create**.

-1. Create a load balancer with the following settings (leave others with their default values) then click **Next : Frontend IP configuration**, to expand the menu, then select the appropriate option:
+1. Create a load balancer with the following settings (leave others with their default values) then click **Next : Frontend IP configuration**:

     | Setting | Value |
     | --- | --- |